Jonathan McDowell: Media

-From 1993 to 2010, McDowell wrote a monthly column for Sky and Telescope.
+From 1993 to 2010, McDowell wrote a monthly column for Sky & Telescope.
 In addition, McDowell has been interviewed on numerous television and radio programs with regard to rocket launches or other celestial phenomena that generated interest amongst the general public.

 Honours

 He was elected a Legacy Fellow of the American Astronomical Society in 2020.

 The main-belt asteroid 4589 McDowell was named after him in 1993.

-Activism

-In addition to his astronomical activities, McDowell has been engaged in progressive activism, for example Planned Parenthood, and other social endeavors such as promoting skepticism and atheism.